nddic/zuri-projects/README.md

 # zuri-projects
 Hi.
-This is my public repository for all my Zuri Training projects
+This repository holds code for:
+  The Reading Text files task.
+  Finding Anagram task.